top of page

 How should I introduce my new puppy to my current dog?

 You’ll need to make sure your current dog is fully vaccinated and well in itself before bringing your new puppy home.
 Then it’s best to do introductions slowly, making sure your dog has a quiet space away from your boisterous new puppy!
-Obviously, it might be a bit difficult to introduce them on ‘neutral territory because your puppy won’t be fully protected by their vaccinations yet, but do take away favorite toys or anything that your current dog feels protective over so that these won’t become a problem between your dog and puppy.
+Obviously, it might be a bit difficult to introduce them on ‘neutral territory because your puppy won’t be fully protected by their vaccinations yet but do take away favorite toys or anything that your current dog feels protective over so that these won’t become a problem between your dog and puppy.
 You should probably keep both dogs on a loose lead when they first meet – make sure you can recognize their body language so you know if the meeting is going well.

 Always supervise your dogs together.
 Remember your puppy may be a lot more playful than your current dog so make sure you are playing with your puppy to give your other dog some space, but make sure you stick to your current routine with your first dog so that they don’t feel a dramatic change to their life.